RJWright25/chumm/README.md

 keys for relevant halo properties.
 This object is saved to file in pickle/binary form in 3 levels of increasing detail.
 Each of these also contains pointers to the particle/VELOCIraptor/TreeFrog data which is used upstream.

-The 'B1' file contains the minimal basic halo data required for accretion calculation (saves memory at runtime).
+* The 'B1' file contains the minimal basic halo data required for accretion calculation (saves memory at runtime).
-The 'B2' file contains the minimal basic halo data required for accretion calculation, as well as detailed TreeFrog data.
+* The 'B2' file contains the minimal basic halo data required for accretion calculation, with detailed TreeFrog data.
-The 'B3' file contains all available halo data from VELOCIraptor and TreeFrog, to be used for data processing.
+* The 'B3' file contains all available halo data from VELOCIraptor and TreeFrog, to be used for data processing.
-The 'B4' file contains a specified subset of all available halo data from VELOCIraptor and TreeFrog, to be used for data processing.
+* The 'B4' file contains a specified subset of all available halo data from VELOCIraptor and TreeFrog, to be used for data processing.

 ### Step 2: Generate particle histories